-The final market-adjusted consideration was \$628 million.
+Pursuant to the Agreement, the final market-adjusted consideration was \$628 million.
 The disposal resulted in a gain of \$88 million pretax for ALIC, which was deferred as a result of the disposition being executed through reinsurance.
-The deferred gain, which is included as a component of other liabilities and accrued expenses on the Condensed Consolidated

-Statements of Financial Position, will be amortized to loss on disposition of operations on the Condensed Consolidated Statements of Operations over the life of the reinsured business which is estimated to be approximately 18 years.
+The deferred gain decreased to \$78 million as of September 30, 2006, due to closing adjustments and amortization.
+The deferred gain is included as a component of other liabilities and accrued expenses on the Condensed Consolidated Statements of Financial Position, and is amortized to gain (loss) on disposition of operations on the Condensed Consolidated Statements of Operations over the life of the reinsured business which is estimated to be approximately 18 years.
 For ALNY, the transaction resulted in a loss of \$6 million pretax, which was recognized in the second quarter.
-ALNY's reinsurance loss and other amounts related to the disposal of the business, including the initial costs and final market value settlements of the derivatives acquired by ALIC to economically hedge substantially all of the exposure related to market adjustments between the effective date of the Agreement and the closing of the transaction, transactional expenses incurred and amortization of ALIC's deferred reinsurance gain, were included as a component of loss on disposition of operations on the Condensed Consolidated Statements of Operations and amounted to \$24 million and \$59 million, after-tax, in the second quarter and first six months of 2006, respectively.
-DAC and DSI were reduced by \$726 million and \$70 million, respectively, for balances related to the variable annuity business subject to the Reinsurance Agreements.
+ALNY's reinsurance loss and other amounts related to the disposal of the business, including the initial costs and final market value settlements of the derivatives acquired by ALIC to economically hedge substantially all of the exposure related to market adjustments between the effective date of the Agreement and the closing of the transaction, transactional expenses incurred and amortization of ALIC's deferred reinsurance gain, were included as a component of gain (loss) on disposition of operations on the Condensed Consolidated Statements of Operations and amounted to \$59 million, after-tax, in the nine months ended September 30, 2006.
+During the third quarter of 2006, gain (loss) on disposition of operations on the Condensed Consolidated Statements of Operations included \$1 million, after-tax, of amortization of ALIC's deferred gain.
+DAC and DSI were reduced by \$726 million and \$70 million, respectively, as of the effective date of the transaction for balances related to the variable annuity business subject to the Reinsurance Agreements.

-In the five-months of 2006, prior to the disposition of substantially all of the variable annuity business, ALIC's and ALNY's variable annuity business generated approximately \$127 million in contract charges.
-Life and annuity premiums and contract charges, contract benefits, interest credited to contractholder funds and operating costs and expenses ceded in June of 2006 pursuant to the Reinsurance Agreements were \$22 million, \$5 million, \$5 million and \$10 million, respectively.
-Further, general account liabilities of \$1.63 billion as of June 30, 2006 were ceded to Prudential pursuant to the coinsurance reinsurance provisions.
+In the five-months of 2006 prior to the disposition of substantially all of the variable annuity business, ALIC's and ALNY's variable annuity business generated approximately \$127 million in contract charges.
+In the three-month and nine-month periods ended September 30, 2006, premiums and contract charges of \$72 million and \$94 million, contract benefits of \$15 million and \$20 million, interest credited to contractholder funds of \$17 million and \$22 million, and operating costs and expenses of \$29 million and \$39 million, respectively, were ceded to Prudential pursuant to the Reinsurance Agreements.

-The separate account balances related to the modified coinsurance reinsurance were \$14.35 billion as of June 30, 2006.
-Separate account balances totaling approximately \$1.02 billion at June 30, 2006 related to the variable life business, and three affiliated companies that the Company plans to sell continue to be retained by ALIC.
+The separate account balances related to the modified coinsurance reinsurance were \$14.55 billion as of September 30, 2006.
+Separate account balances totaling approximately \$1.05 billion at September 30, 2006 related to the variable life business, and three affiliated companies that the Company plans to sell continue to be retained by ALIC.
 In 2005, ALIC's and ALNY's variable annuity business generated approximately \$278 million in contract charges.
 The separate account balances were \$14.23 billion and general account balances were \$1.81 billion as of December 31, 2005.